rio/enabling-experimentation-talk/README.md

 ## A splash of color

+Now that we've updated the image version we'll make a small configuration change.
+We'll change the background color.

-1. One final time lets go back to that `podinfo/preview/kustomization.yaml` file and this time let's change the color of the background.
+1. One final time lets go back to that `podinfo/preview/kustomization.yaml` file and this we'll edit the `PODINFO_UI_COLOR` configmap value.
+You can use your own hexadecimal color or use the one in the comment next to the original value.

     ![Change the color](./assets/change-color.png)

 1. Commit it and watch the cuttlefish again.
-After a while the background should change into a nice Fullstaq purple.
+After a while the background should start to change.

     ![Cuttlefish purple](./assets/cuttlefish-purple.png)

 # Part 4: The environment

+All of these changes are nice but what is this environment that is being created?
+Let's take a look.

 ## Accessing the environment

+Each of your ephemeral environments will be accessible through a code-server instance.
+This is a web based version of VS Code that is running in your environment accessible through a URL.

-1. Edit the URL of your cuttlefish page and add `code-` in front of the URL.
+1. Open up a new tab with your podinfo page and edit the URL adding `code-` in front of it.

     ![Code URL](./assets/code-url.png)

 1. You will be prompted for a password.
 For your convenience it is set to be the same as your branch name.
 Simply click the copy button next to your branch name on the pull request page.

     ![Copy branch name](./assets/copy-branch-name.png)
     ![Password prompt](./assets/password-prompt.png)